RubyQianru/Dynamic-Web/Week3/README.md

 ## Week 3

-A simplistic greeting website which features beautiful CSS animations.
+A website that allows user to search for NY Times articles with input keywords.

 ## Setup